giwrish/salesforce-interview-prep/02 Data Modeling & Relationships.md

     - If we delete record c then only C will be deleted , master record will not be deleted.
     - If child C has two Master record A and B, Where A is primary relation then Child record C will inherit the look and feel of Parent object A.
 3. In a many-to-many relationship, a user can't delete a parent record if there are more than 200 junction object records associated with it and if the junction object has a roll-up summary field that rolls up to the other parent.
 To delete this object, manually delete junction object records until the count is fewer than 200.
+4. Let us say object A is master and B is child.
+B has an after delete trigger on it.
+Will deletion of record of object A will result in invoking the after delete trigger on child?
+Answer - No
+5. If you delete the parent record, then child will also get deleted.
+But if you restrore the parent record from recycle bin, will child also be restored? - Answer is it depends (read below)
+    - If the record is a child or detail in a master-detail relationship, and the parent record is deleted after the child, the child record is moved to a hard deleted status.
+In this scenario, the child record cannot be recovered and will need to be recreated.
+    - If the record is a child or detail in a master-detail relationship and the parent record is deleted, the child record is also soft deleted but cannot be viewed in the recycle bin.
+In this scenario, recovering the parent record will also recover the child record.
+You will not be able to recover the child record without recovering the parent.